diagdavenport/fb-movies-app/README.md

 ### Setup instructions can be found inside the UI/Backend folders

+### Deployment Instructions

+Any changes made to the frontend or backend code will require a manual deployment to make those changes in effect, because currnently there's no CI/CD set up.

+#### Backend

+1. Go to the running EC2 instance.
+2. Pull the correct branch.
+3. Restart the Apache server (`sudo service apache2 restart`)

+#### Frontend

+1. Rebuild the frontend
+2. Go to the S3 repo and manually upload everything from `/movies-ui/dist/movies-ui` to the S3 repo

 ### Why to do when the IP of the EC2 Instance change?

 - Since there's no CI/CD or other DevOps tool set up, When the EC2 instance’s IP address changed, we need to manually update it to both frontend and backend code.